Completion theorem for equivariant $K$-theory: -theory of Borel spaces for reductive groups

-is Cartesian such that the horizontal maps are smooth and projective.
-If $f$ is a closed immersion, then this diagram is transverse. \end{lem} \begin{proof} The top horizontal map is an {\'e}tale locally trivial smooth fibration with fiber $G/B$.
+of quotients is Cartesian such that the horizontal maps are smooth and projective in $\Sch_k$.
+If $f$ is a regular closed immersion (resp. of finite Tor-dimension), then so are the vertical maps in ~\eqref{eqn:ELM-0}. \end{lem} \begin{proof} Since every principal bundle is {\'e}tale locally trivial, the top horizontal map is an {\'e}tale locally trivial smooth fibration with fiber $G/B$.
 Hence this map is proper by the descent property of properness.
 Since this map is also quasi-projective, it must be projective.
 The same holds for the bottom horizontal map.
-Proving the other properties is an elementary exercise and can be shown using the commutative diagram
+Proving the other properties is elementary and can be shown using the commutative diagram

-One easily checks that the left and the big outer squares are Cartesian and transverse if $f$ is a closed immersion.
-Since all the horizontal maps are smooth and surjective, the right square must have the similar property. \end{proof}
+One easily checks that the left and the big outer squares are Cartesian such that the vertical maps are regular closed immersions (resp. of finite Tor-dimension).
+Since all the horizontal maps are smooth and surjective, the right square must have the similar property.
+The claim about the vertical maps in ~\eqref{eqn:ELM-0} follows from the fppf-descent property of regular closed immersions and maps of finite Tor-dimension. \end{proof}